0800 043 0020

 If you have plans to trek between 6,000 and 9,000 metres, then contact us, and we can give you a quote at support@jsinsurance.co.uk

-If you are already out in Nepal and decide to go above 6,000 metres, please get in touch with us, and we can upgrade your policy to provide insurance for this altitude.
+If you are already out in Nepal and decide to go above 6,000 metres, please contact us, and we can upgrade your policy to provide insurance for this altitude.

 2. Does this travel insurance policy cover me if I am injured or taken ill and must be brought home for further medical treatment?